segordon/no_respect/README.md

 no_respect
 ============

 no_respect is a theme for Octopress.
-It uses a flat-ui CSS navbar and ditches the typical content preview that most octopress themes take advantage of.
+It uses a flat-ui CSS navbar and ditches the typical content preview that most octopress themes take advantage of in favor of a cleaner post-title-only index.

 It's a modified version of [respectMattt](https://github.com/midnightSuyama/respectMattt) by midnightSuyama